zalando/zalenium/README.md

 * Version `2.53.1u` is the last version/image supporting Selenium 2.53.1.

+## Zalenium in the Selenium Conf Austin 2017
+Get a better overview of what Zalenium is and how it works by checking the recorded talk [here](https://www.youtube.com/watch?v=W5qMsVrob6I)

 ## Integrated Cloud Testing solutions
 * Thanks to the open source accounts we got, we have integrated so far: